-Leaders of the modern world in 2020 and beyond are required to be more aware and involved with their company, their employees, and their processes than ever before.
+Leaders of the modern world in are required to be more aware and involved with their company, their employees, and their processes than ever before.

 To be a successful leader, you must ensure you provide balance to the personal and professional lives of your employees and that your workplace is a pleasant place to be, all while trying to run a successful business.

 Whether you are a CEO, a manager, or a supervisor, you are looked to by your staff as a role model for how they should behave.
-Looking ahead to 2020, and beyond, leaders must lead by example and demonstrate the behaviours and attitudes that they wish to see reflected in their staff.
+Leaders must lead by example and demonstrate the behaviours and attitudes that they wish to see reflected in their staff.

 To many, it might sound like an impossible task to lead a group of people, hoping they will create a harmonious and productive team.
 While difficult, it is not impossible.
 There are several things a successful leader can do to guarantee they provide their staff with every opportunity to be happy and constructive in their jobs.